chimera-suite/use-case/README.md

 ```

-We can notice that there is a part of the query inside the `SERVICE <http://ontop:8080/sparql>`clause, which is called federated query.
+We can notice that there is a part of the query inside the `SERVICE <http://ontop:8080/sparql>`clause, which is called _federated query_.
 This part of the query is solved by OntopSpark using the VKG approach, which retrieves the SQL tuples stored in the Spark tables by making SparkSQL queries and translating the results into instances using the SQL-to-RDF mappings.
 In addition, the KG stored in Jena Fuseki enriches the Ontop Spark result, by adding the semantic information.
+The remaining part of the query uses the KG to express the decision rules in the `BIND` clause to determine the pizza quality outcome.
+Furthermore, in the example the `:American` pizzas instances are both `:CheeseyPizza` and `:SpicyPizza`, so they have to be cooked according to the optimal parameters asserted for both the classes.
+This led to some `:American` pizzas be considered _"WELL COOKED"_ for the `:CheeseyPizza` class but not for the `:SpicyPizza` class and vice versa.

-The query can be in the executed in the notebook with the PySPARQL library, which is able to retrieve the query result and to translate it in a __Spark DataFrame__ using the following code.
+The query can be in executed in the notebook with the PySPARQL library, which enables the user to execute a __SPARQL queries__ and get the results automatically translated in __Spark DataFrames__ using the following code.

 ```
 wrapper = PySPARQLWrapper(spark, sparql_endpoint)